cressidagp/arcluascripts/deprecated/readme.txt

-*) This scripts has been converted to Modular Way.
-If you want to use them comment out the Registers and remove his modular way counterpart.

-Baltharus_the_Warborn.lua
-Bronjahm.lua
-Captain_Falric.lua
-Captain_Marwyn.lua
-DevourerOfSouls.lua
-Forgemaster_Garfrost.lua
-Frostworn_General.lua
-Halion_the_Destroyer.lua
-General_Zarithrian.lua
-Saviana_Ragefire.lua

-**) Deprecated since it will be handled in database:
+*) Deprecated since it will be handled in database:

 Meven_Korgal.lua
 Shellene.lua